 Raine graduated from the Anglo European College of Chiropractic (AECC) in 1995.
 Prior to his studies in the UK he studied Business in the University of Turku, Finland and served in the Finnish Air Force.
 Raine was the President of the Finnish Chiropractors’ Union from 1996-2001.
 He served on the Board of Governors at the Anglo European College of Chiropractors from 1997 – 2001.
 In 2003 he was elected Admin Council member of the European Chiropractors’ Union and he held the post of the Chairman of the Professional Council until 2005.
 Raine also worked as a Senior Clinical Tutor at the AECC from 2001-2002 and as a senior lecturer in 2004.
 He is currently in private practice.
 Raine has been a City Council Member of his hometown in Finland and has served in the Board of Education from 2008-2012.

-Dr. Humphreys is currently the first Professor and Head of the Chiropractic Medicine programme in Switzerland.
-Professor Humphrey’s Chair position is at the University of Zürich, Faculty of Medicine which he has held since September 2008.
+Dr. Humphreys was the first Professor and Head of the Chiropractic Medicine programme in Switzerland at the University of Zürich, Faculty of Medicine which he held until recently.

 Professor Humphreys was previously Assistant to the President and Dean of Graduate Education and Research at the Canadian Memorial Chiropractic College from 2000 until 2008.
 Professor Humphreys started his academic career in 1987 at the Anglo-European College of Chiropractic (AECC) in Bournemouth, England.
 During the last 5 years at AECC he was head of the academic programme.